Thank you for selecting information on the Arreton Auxiliary Unit and their

 John S C Cowley - “Homeland” Alverstone Road, Newchurch.
 DOB 3/10//18 Reg No EQDF 20/4

 2nd Lt Sydney G Taylor - “The Firs” Forrest Road, Apse Heath and then 60 Broadway, Sandown DOB 9/7/99 Reg no EQBF231/1.
 2nd Lt S G Taylor could have been in either the Arreton or Sandown patrol.

-Others names connected with the patrol but not listed on official records were Leslie and Charles Holbrook, both members of the special wartime force, and Mrs Eileen Foss who lived at Godshill Park Farm.
+Others names connected with the patrol but not listed on official records were Leslie and Charles Holbrook, both members of the special wartime force.

 Located in Arreton near Robin Hill Country Park.
 Two nissan huts were buried in earth with a concrete tunnel